BIOSCI 353 : Molecular and Cellular Regulation

-- Utilise knowledge of the heat shock response and cell death pathways to predict how cells will respond to acute or chronic stressors, including heat, chemical agents, and protein misfolding.
+- Utilise knowledge of the unfolded protein response, heat shock response, and cell death pathways to predict how cells will respond to acute or chronic stressors, including heat, chemical agents, and protein misfolding.
 (Capability 1, 2 and 3)

 - Describe how G protein-coupled receptors function by post-translational modification, sequence variation and splicing, and how their function can be regulated by other membrane and intracellular proteins.
 (Capability 1, 2 and 3)

 - Describe how cell fate can be manipulated through altering gene expression through gene therapy or cell reprogramming.
 (Capability 1, 2 and 3)

 - Compare and contrast the competing roles of autophagy processes in cellular homeostasis and in the progression of disease.
 (Capability 1, 2 and 3)

 - Predict using knowlege gained in lectures which cell therapy would be best for a variety of human diseases.
 (Capability 1, 2 and 4)